-5. If the forward travel is straight throughout the speed range, except at maximum speed - place the FSC in full FORWARD, turn the set screw in the Transmission Control Arm, of the faster side, in until it contacts the limit stud.
-(Turning the set screw in slows the wheel.)
-Turn the set screw in an additional 1/8 turn.
-Recheck for equal full forward speed.
-Adjust this set screw until equal full forward speed is achieved.
+- 5. If the machine is tracking straight throughout the speed range except at maximum speed, use the following adjustment procedure: - a.
+With the engine off, place the FSC in full FORWARD.
+On the faster transmission, loosen the jam nut and turn the maximum speed tracking adjustment set screw in until it just contacts the limit stud, and then turn it in an additional 1/8 turn (turning the set screw in slows the drive wheel). - Recheck maximum speed tracking, and if necessary continue adjusting the set screw in small increments until straight travel is achieved. - c.
 Tighten the jam nut.

-Step 6 - FSC Switch - Neutral Adjustment
+Step 6 - FSC Neutral Switch Adjustment

 Place the FSC lever in the NEUTRAL-PARK position.
-Loosen mounting screws and adjust the neutral switch up or down accordingly.
+Loosen the FSC neutral switch mounting screws and adjust the neutral switch up or down accordingly.
+Refer to FSC Neutral Switch Adjustment illustration.